Set Up External Email Provider

 Your mail provider will provide you with a **TXT record** to verify your domain ownership.&#x20;

-* Learn how to set the TXT record: [configure-email](https://docs.my.box/docs/configure-your-.box/configure-dns/set-up-external-email-provider/configure-email "mention")
+* Learn how to set the TXT record: [Configure Email](/docs/configure-your-.box/configure-dns/set-up-external-email-provider/configure-email.md)

 5. **Add MX records for email routing**\